 Sea salt and pepper to taste

-1-Heat a pan on medium high heat with the olive oil.
-When hot add the onion.
-Saute, stirring occasionally until the onions are soft and transparent.
-Then add the garlic and saute 1-2 minutes more (don’t let it brown).
+1-Heat a sauce pan on medium high heat with the olive oil.
+When hot add the onion and salt well.
+Sauté, stirring occasionally until the onions are soft and transparent.
+Then add the garlic and sauté 1-2 minutes more (don’t let them brown).
+Add wine and simmer until slightly reduced in volume (around 3 minutes or less).

-2-Add the tomatoes, basil, and wine, and bring to a low simmer.
-Simmer for about 10 minutes, taste test and add salt if needed (by the way, it will taste much more “winey” before it pour it over the noodles.
+2-Add the tomatoes and dried basil, and salt and pepper and bring to a low simmer.
+Simmer for about 10 minutes, taste test and add salt and more pepper, if needed (by the way, it will taste much more “winey” before it is poured over the noodles.
 The noodles dilute the flavor a bit).

 Serve as desired (with noodles, polenta, etc).